aanand/transformers-talk/one/01_slide.md

       end
     end

+    # Nothing to do with "bind" in JS

 !SLIDE
 .notes Second, let's implement that mysterious 'bind' method.
 As you can see, it just calls the block you give it with the object you give it as an argument.
     @@@ ruby